kkolyan/fyrox_lite_lua/README.md

 3. Run editor: `cargo run --release -p editor-lua --manifest-path $FYROX_LITE_HOME/Cargo.toml`.
 4. Run game without editor: `cargo run --release -p executor-lua --manifest-path $FYROX_LITE_HOME/Cargo.toml`.

-### How to write scripts now
+### How to write scripts in Lua
 The best available documentation for now is the [demo game](lua/examples/guards).

 There are two kind of scripts:
 1. Node scripts (for instance [Bullet.lua](lua/examples/guards/scripts/Bullet.lua)), that in general replicates [Fyrox Scripts](https://fyrox-book.github.io/scripting/script.html).
 They can be attached to nodes in scene editor and configured via inspector.
 2. Global scripts (for instance [Game.lua](lua/examples/guards/scripts/Game.lua)).
 These scripts purpose to load scene initially and share global state between node scripts.
 It is somewhat close to [Fyrox Plugin](https://fyrox-book.github.io/scripting/plugin.html), but without technical things like scripts registration.

-There is [Lua Annotation](lua/annotations/fyrox-lite.lua) file, that can serve as Lite API reference of some sort.
+The Lite API reference is presented with [Lua Annotations](lua/annotations).
+Also, these annotations can be used for autocompletion and type-checking (VSCode do it automatically if annotation files are in scope of project).
+Note that even though annotations are Lua files, they are not supposed to be executed, so do not place them in `scripts` directory.

 ## For contributors